Are you getting dizzy with all the fintech and personal finance terms and abbreviations out there? We totally understand!

 New technology could seem a bit intimidating, even a bit overwhelming.
 That’s the reason we wanted to make things clear for you, which is also a part of our mission to constantly innovate payments making them easier and more affordable.

 Here is a non-exhaustive list of fintech terms, jargon and words that might come handy when making choices for the financial technology to entrust your money.

 It’s a short and very descriptive term for innovative financial technology.
 Fintech encompasses relatively novel processes, applications, business models and products, served via the internet as a financial service for people or businesses.
-Examples include digital wallets, crowdfunding platforms, blockchain & cryptocurrency, mobile payments, insurance, stock trading, budgeting apps.
+Examples include digital wallets, crowdfunding platforms, mobile payments, insurance, budgeting apps.

 It makes your shopping faster because you don’t need to enter a PIN in most cases.
 The payment transaction information is transmitted via radio waves, between the contactless card’s embedded NFC chip and the antenna built-in the POS terminal.
 The technology helps you quickly tap & pay with any of your iCard debit cards.

 E-money is a record of monetary value stored in a computer system.
 This record is exchanged and transferred between the ledgers of participants in the financial system – fintechs, banks, payment processors and other types of financial institutions. iCard, for example, is a licensed e-money institution with the right to open accounts for people throughout the EEA.

 Virtual cards are payment instruments (VISA, Mastercard or other) that have no physical carrier and are only suited for online and distant payments.
 The major advantage of virtual cards is their safety aspect – they are a commodity which can be deleted with a tap.
 In essence, virtual cards are like a wall between the risks associated with online payments and your primary debit card.